inbravo/aws-feature-set/README.md

 - Control over network environment, select IP address range, subnets and configure route tables and gateways
 - Do not span regions, but can span AZs
 - Can create public facing subnet (Web) having internet access and private facing subnet (DB) with no internet access
-- Public Subnet – Web Servers/ Jump Boxes
+- Public Subnet : Web Servers/ Jump Boxes
-- Private Subnet – Applications Servers / Database servers
+- Private Subnet : Applications Servers / Database servers
+- 1 subnet = 1 AZ
 - Leverage multiple layers of security – Security groups and Network ACLs to control access to EC2 instances
-- Create hardware VPN connection between your local DC and AWS.
+- Create hardware VPN connection between your local DC and AWS
-- AWS gives a maximum of /16 network.
+- AWS gives a maximum of /16 network
+- AWS gives a minimum of /28 network
 - Bastion host/ Jump Box in Public subnet
-- Security groups, Network ACLs, Route Tables can span subnets/AZs.
+- Security groups, Network ACLs, Route Tables can span subnets/AZs
 - Each subnet is always mapped to an availability zone.
 1 subnet = 1 AZ
-- Only one internet gateway per VPC.
-[Trick question – improve performance by adding Gateway – just not possible]
+- Only one internet gateway per VPC
+- You can’t attached multiple Internet Gateways to the VPC to boost performance
+- **Security groups are STATEFUL** (SF)
-- Security groups are stateful.
-Network ACLs are stateless.
+- **Network ACLs are STATELESS** (AL)
 - The default limit for the number of Amazon VPCs that a customer may have in a region is 5
-- IPsec is the security protocol supported by Amazon VPC
+- **IPsec** is the security protocol supported by Amazon VPC
 - An Amazon VPC endpoint enables you to create a private connection between your Amazon VPC and another AWS service without requiring access over the Internet or through a NAT device, VPN connection, or AWS Direct Connect
 - Attaching an ENI associated with a different subnet to an instance can make the instance dual-homed
+- Classless Inter-Domain Routing (CIDR) is used to configure available IP in a subnet example 10.0.0.0/32, 32 is CIDR
 - Typical Private IP address ranges (not publically routable)
   - 10.0.0.0 to 10.255.255.255 (10/8 prefix)
   - 172.16.0.0 to 172.31.255.255 (172.16/12 prefix)